prantlf/jsonlint/README.md

     -V, --validate [file]        JSON schema file to use for validation -e, --environment [env]      which specification of JSON Schema the validation file uses
-    -l, --log-files              print only the parsed file names to stdout -q, --quiet                  do not print the parsed json to stdout -n, --continue               continue with other files if an error occurs
+    -x, --context [num]          line count used as the diff context (default: 3) -l, --log-files              print only the parsed file names to stdout -q, --quiet                  do not print the parsed json to stdout -n, --continue               continue with other files if an error occurs